 Most issues that happen with new dogs being introduced into a home are usually from dogs being let loose far too quickly to figure things out on their own.
 Know that dogs are going to be stressed upon arriving into your home because they are no longer in their familiar home, so don't be in a rush and take as much time as needed.
 This could be days, weeks, or months, it all depends on the dogs.
 Think "grade school".
 When children enter a classroom for the first time, they are anxious, nervous and unsure about what to expect.
 Dogs need to know a few things so they can be comfortable.
 Who is in charge?
 How do I fit in?
 What's expected of me?
 What are the other dogs about?
 Does anyone mean me harm?
 Am I safe?
 Can I trust you?
 Are we going to be friends or enemies?
 Like kids, some dogs adapt quickly, while others need more time.

-To prevent problems in "Grade School", we quickly establish their name and then assign them a "place" to go and lie down, such as a dog bed.
+To prevent problems in "grade school", we quickly establish their name and then assign them a "place" to go and lie down, such as a dog bed.
 Staying-put in their "place" is implied.
 You do not see school teachers saying "stay, staay, staaay" to the kids.
-If a dog gets up, have him return to his "place" and remain laying down.
+If a dog gets up, have him return to his "place" and remain lying down.
 Repeat as many times as needed for the dog to get the message.
 Nobody is allowed to get up without permission from whoever is in charge.
 Being in "place" is a great way for dogs to get used to each otherís presence without the pressure of having to make decisions about each other.
 To be fair, give periodic breaks and allow them to move about, but only under your direct supervision.
 Potty breaks should also supervised.